 In short, we have something that could be called Cultural PTSD-and for the most part, it is completely unrecognized as such.

-4a) PTSD by definition can and does seriously impair people’s abilities to reason, function and cooperate with others at productive levels.
+4) PTSD, by definition, can and does seriously impair people’s abilities to reason, function and cooperate with others at productive levels.

 PTSD in individuals is a serious disorder that often gets worse over time if untreated, unlike some other disorders which tend to dissipate over time.
 The same is true of PTSD at the cultural level.
 That we are having extreme difficulties on the collective level with conflict, oppressive and coercive attempts by some to maintain power and control is not an accident.
 It is a result of our cultural illness getting worse.
 For example, in the U.S. in 2022 we are witnessing bans on educational materials that show how inhumane humans can become towards one another (including but not limited to so called CRT bans), extensive voter suppression efforts, the Jan 6th insurrection, etc.